halevans/Tic-Tac-Toe/README.md

         2. Hard AI which uses an algorithm to choose the optimum tile to choose to avoid player from winning game
     - Improve UI for mobile users
     - Allow 2 players to play online with each other using any means such as WebSockets, Firebase, or other 3rd-party services.

+## Outstanding Queries

+- In the context of this game, what is the best way to set it up?
+Is it for instance a Class?
+Or is an object (i.e. with globally accessible variables) also good practice?